bashantad/online-classes/README.md

 ```
 Also make sure to run `./bin/webpack-dev-server` to compile JS in the background upon saving.

-Note: If you run into issues while this project, you are welcome to suggest changes on README so that future developers wouldn't have to go through the same issues.
+Note: If you run into issues while this project, you are welcome to suggest changes on README so that future developers
+wouldn't have to go through the same issues.

+### Development
+We mainly have two kinds of pages
+1. React pages and this utilizes core.html.erb layout
+2. Other CMS style pages and this utilizes application.html.erb (anything you write in `app/assets/stylesheets/` folder is automatically imported for these pages)
+And these two don't share css/javascript files implicitly.
+If we want to share common css files across both of these pages,
+we need to manually import css

 Happy coding!!
 ```